 As a general rule, auto insurance follows the vehicle rather than the driver when it comes to Texas claims.

-Borrowing a friend or family member’s car is not uncommon for most Texans.
-But what happens if you get into an accident when driving someone else’s vehicle?
+Borrowing a friend or family member’s car isn’t uncommon, but what happens if you get into an accident while driving someone else’s vehicle?

-The truth is that in Texas, car insurance follows the car — not the driver.
-That means that in most cases, if you are in an accident while driving someone else’s car, the owner’s insurance will be on the hook for any resulting claims.
+The truth is that, in Texas, car insurance follows the car—not the driver.
+That means that in most cases, if you’re in an accident while driving someone else’s car, the owner’s insurance will be on the hook for any resulting claims.
 However, this isn’t always the case.
-There are some exceptions to this general rule.
+There are some exceptions to this general rule as you’ll read later in this article.
 Understanding how car insurance works is critical to knowing your rights, particularly if you are involved in a car accident resulting in injury.

 We offer free consultations, and never charge a fee unless we actually recover money for you.
 To learn more about how we can help or to schedule a free consultation, contact us today at 214-720-6090 (local) or 1-833-720-6090 (toll-free), or email us 24 hours a day.